Jsiewierski11/Twitter_Analysis/README.md

 ## What I learned
 - LDA seemed to perform better when the data was segmented.
-It appears that having text that is generally talking about one topic, or in this case one company.
+It appears that having text that is talking about one topic, or in this case one company.
+Will produce clearer latent topics.
-- Since LDA is probabilistic model it will usually have high variance and low bias, LDA will perform much better when given larger amounts of data.
+- Since LDA is a probabilistic model it will usually have high variance and low bias, LDA will perform much better when given larger amounts of data.
     - Although in this case having coherent topics seemed to matter more than having a slightly larger dataset.
 - Topic modeling is generally not very effective on shorter documents (i.e. Tweets).